tim-js/timjs-workshop-02-javascript-mechanics/README.md

 ## Who is it for?

-- __Intermediate JavaScript developers__ that want to discover the language at a deeper level
+- __Intermediate JavaScript developers__ familiar with functions, arrays & objects, that want to discover the language at a deeper level
 - __Advanced developers__ that switched to JavaScript and want to understand its mechanics

 ## Setup